amunategui/amunategui.github.io/_posts/2015-11-22-speak-like-a-doctor.md

 runApp("/shiny-example", display.mode = "showcase")
 ```

-This is a screenshot of the application in action:
+To see a screenshot example of our Shiny application in action, scroll back to the top of this walk-through.